ius-csg/csghomepage/README.md

 5. You will now be able to hit the play button in the top right of the editor to serve the website.

 #### CLI
-1. Change direcotory to the root of the project.
+1. Change directory to the root of the project.
 2. Run `bundle exec jekyll serve` to start serving the website.